ScottyMJacobson/aproxymate/README.md

 ## Limitations<a name="limitations"></a>:
-As of version 0.1.0, the following limitations are explicitly in place (others may be implicit):
+As of version 0.2.0, the following limitations are explicitly in place (others may be implicit):

 - The destination server is notified not to use gzip or any other compression encoding schemes (the binary stream was getting garbled) and instead use`identity`encoding
 - The proxy only accepts HTTP GET requests
-- Upon shutdown, the proxy's cache is emptied as it is stored in memory and does not serialize
+- Upon shutdown, memkeshed's cache is emptied as it is stored in memory and does not serialize
 - Unable to intelligently handle 301 and other redirect / more complex response codes
 - Because cache entries are serialized and then entered into the cache as strings, binary data such as jpgs don't serialize correctly within aproxymate and are thus unable to be cached (a possible fix would be to Base64 encode these and de-encode on the deserialization side)